 Top 10 Tips and Tricks to Master the Google Calendar

-It is amazing how we can still stay organized in these days, when everybody is so stressed and tired because of their crowded schedules.
-In the past people used an agenda, but the days of the traditional calendar books where you’d have to write everything down have ended for some time, and now the digital way has succeeded them.
+It is incredible how we can still stay organized these days when everybody is so stressed and tired because of their crowded schedules.
+In the past, people used a plan, but the days of the traditional calendar books where you’d have to write everything down have ended for some time, and now the digital way has succeeded them.

 Google Calendar Tips and Tricks

-Google Calendar is a free application especially designed for time management that can be used either from the web or from the smartphone and tablet.
-It was initially launched in 2006 and it finished the beta tests in 2009, being now one of the most used applications of its type.
+Google Calendar is a free application specially designed for time management that can be used either from the web or from the smartphone and tablet.
+It was initially launched in 2006, and it finished the beta tests in 2009, being now one of the most used applications of its type.

-It has a good-looking and easy-to-use interface, it’s integrated in various Google services and the list of features goes on.
-That’s why, in order to be sure that you get the most from its capabilities, we’ve made the following article where we have gathered some of the best and important Google Calendar tips and tricks that you should try for your own.
+It has a beautiful and easy-to-use interface, it’s integrated into various Google services, and the list of features goes on.
+That’s why, in order to be sure that you get the most from its capabilities, we’ve made the following article where we have gathered some of the best and most important Google Calendar tips and tricks that you should try for your own.
 Note that in order to be able to use this service, you must have a Google account.
 If you don’t have one, sign up for free from here.

 Use Keyboard Shortcuts